Sage Privacy Policy

 We collect Personal Information from various third parties, including those listed below.
 The collection, use, and disclosure of Personal Information received from third parties is governed by the privacy policies listed on the website where the information was submitted by the user.
 Third parties may send their own cookies and pixel tags to you, and may collect information and use it in a way inconsistent with this Policy.
 Please carefully review these third-party privacy policies to understand how your information may be collected, used and disclosed by these third parties.

 Third Party Service Providers.
-We collect Personal Information from service providers including where we operate accounts on third-party platforms, including hosting services, document management services, communications services such as email and text services, software and website development services, lending and loan processing services, collection services, accounting and audit services, analytics services, marketing services, and employment verification services and social media platforms.
+We collect Personal Information from service providers, including where we operate accounts on third-party platforms, such as online application submission and management platforms, student information platforms, learning management platforms, email platforms, and social media platforms.

 Third Party Advertising Partners.
-We collect Personal Information received from third party advertising partners, including partners who host and manage various advertisements and online forms where you can request additional information.
+We collect Personal Data received from third party advertising partners, including partners who host and manage various advertisements and online forms where you can request additional information.

-Third Party Financing Partners.
-If you set up an account with or through a third-party financing partner, such as a private loan vendor or employer, we may collect Personal Information from them related to your benefits, grant/denied status, or loan amount.
+Third Party Private Loan Vendors.
+If you set up an account with an institutional loan vendor, we may collect Personal Information from them related to your institutional loan.

-Your ‘Do Not Track’ Browser Setting.
+Your “Do Not Track” Browser Setting.
 Some web browsers incorporate a “Do Not Track” feature (DNT) that signals to the websites that you visit that you do not want to have your online activity tracked.
-For more information about DNT signals, please visit https://allaboutdnt.com.
-Our website does not currently respond to web browser DNT.
+Many websites and applications, including the Services, do not currently respond to web browser DNT signals because such signals are not yet uniform.
+For more information about DNT signals, please visit https://allaboutdnt.com..
 Other third party websites may keep track of your browsing activities when they provide you with content, which enables them to customize what they present to you on their websites.

 HOW WE USE YOUR PERSONAL INFORMATION